-- Fire Drills - Fire drills are required by state law and should be treated with respect at each occurrence.
-Practicing appropriate safety and evaluation procedures may well prevent serious injury or loss of life.
-The occupants may reenter the building once drill is complete. - Tornado Drills - Tornado drills will be scheduled during the school year.
+O Tornado drills will be scheduled during the school year.
 When the alarm sounds, students will move into the halls and take a protective seated position with hands/arms covering the head, neck, and face.
 Do not leave the building.
+All windows and doors should be closed.

+• Evacuation Drills

-All windows and doors should be closed. - Evacuation Drills - The administration will initiate building evacuation procedures.
+- O The administration will initiate building evacuation procedures.
 Teachers will accompany their classes as they evacuate the building in an orderly fashion.
-Personnel and students should remain at the evacuation site until the "all clear" signal or instructions to relocate to another position are given. - Abuse of Fire Alarm System/Sprinkler System/911 - 0 1st Violation 5 days home suspension and law enforcement notification - \circ 2nd Violation 10 days home suspension and referral to tribunal
+Personnel and students should remain at the evacuation site until the "all clear" signal or instructions to relocate to another position are given. - Abuse of Fire Alarm System/Sprinkler System/911 - 0 1st Violation 5 days home suspension and law enforcement notification - 0 2nd Violation 10 days home suspension and referral to tribunal